kaggwe-marvin/Learning-Bash/functions/functions.md

-Functions in Bash:
+# Functions in Bash

-Functions are blocks of reusable code.
+-Functions are blocks of reusable code.
 They help keep your scripts clean and maintainable.

-bash
-Copy code
-#!/bin/bash
+-#!/bin/bash
 function greet() {
 echo "Hello, $1!"
 }